V3 AMM Design

 This section is a complete step-by-step trading procedure of AMM.
 If a trader trades -ΔN amount of perpetual swaps, AMM, the counterparty thus trades ΔN amount of perpetual swaps.
 Then:

-from Oracle.
-Realize the funding payment using formula
+- 1.Read pricefrom Oracle.
+Realize the funding payment using formula.

-could change in circumstances like AMM has a PNL caused by the price change or AMM receives funding payment or trading fee.
+- 2.The margincould change in circumstances like AMM has a PNL caused by the price change or AMM receives funding payment or trading fee.
 Use formulato calculate this PNL and update the.

 There are some peripheral issues with the pricing strategy.